 |---|---|---|

 Conciseness | The content is lean and efficient throughout.
-It avoids explaining what SQL injection or XSS are conceptually, instead showing WRONG/CORRECT code pairs that Claude can directly apply.
-Every section earns its place with actionable patterns rather than explanatory prose. | 3 / 3 |
+It avoids explaining what SQL injection or XSS are conceptually, instead showing wrong vs. correct patterns directly.
+Every section earns its place with concrete examples rather than explanations of things Claude already knows. | 3 / 3 |

 Actionability | Provides fully executable code examples across Python, JavaScript, and bash.
-The WRONG/CORRECT pattern pairs are copy-paste ready, the security audit grep commands are immediately usable, and the checklists provide specific, concrete guidance. | 3 / 3 |
+The wrong/correct pattern pairs are copy-paste ready, the security audit grep commands are immediately usable, and the checklists provide specific, concrete guidance. | 3 / 3 |

-Workflow Clarity | The skill is primarily a reference/pattern catalog rather than a multi-step workflow, so strict sequencing is less critical.
-However, the 'Quick Security Audit' section lists commands without a clear sequence or validation/feedback loop (e.g., what to do when findings are discovered), and there's no overall workflow for conducting a security review. | 2 / 3 |
+Workflow Clarity | This is primarily a reference/patterns skill rather than a multi-step workflow, so strict sequencing is less critical.
+However, the 'Quick Security Audit' section lists commands without a clear sequence or validation/feedback loop (e.g., what to do when findings are discovered, how to verify fixes).
+For a security review skill, a review workflow with verification steps would strengthen this. | 2 / 3 |

-Progressive Disclosure | The SKILL.md serves as a well-organized overview with clear sections, and appropriately points to one-level-deep references (owasp-detailed.md, auth-patterns.md, crypto-patterns.md, secure-headers.md) and scripts for deeper content.
-Navigation is clear and well-signaled. | 3 / 3 |
+Progressive Disclosure | The skill provides a well-structured overview with clear sections, then points to one-level-deep references (owasp-detailed.md, auth-patterns.md, crypto-patterns.md, secure-headers.md) and scripts.
+Navigation is clear and content is appropriately split between the overview and detailed reference files. | 3 / 3 |

 Total | 11 / 12 Passed |